Mount Crosby Pumping Station: 1890–1902

-The engine house was a tall building, aligned east/west and approximately 23m long and housed the pumping machinery.
-Inside the building, five circular concrete-lined wet wells (A, B, C, D and E - west to east), were dug to a depth of 36m into the ground from the ground floor of the engine house, each with a diameter of 2.4m.
+The engine house was a tall building, aligned east/west and approximately 23 m long and housed the pumping machinery.
+Inside the building, five circular concrete-lined wet wells (A, B, C, D and E - west to east), were dug to a depth of 36 m into the ground from the ground floor of the engine house, each with a diameter of 2.4 m.
 Within three of these wells (A, B, and C) the pumping equipment was held, with Wells D and E remaining vacant for future expansion.
 The pumps were "vertical, compound, tandem, direct-acting, condensing machines", and were believed to take up less floor space than other types, as the machinery was designed to work in a vertical fashion, deep into the ground and high above it in the engine house.
 To service the equipment within the engine house, a hand-operated traveling crane was installed, running above the wells at a high level on parallel iron rails.

 The boiler house was attached to the centre of the north side of the engine house and was aligned north–south.
-It was a 44m x 13.7m structure.
+It was a 44 × 13.7 m structure.
 The eastern wall was brick and the western wall featured open arches, which provided access from the detached coal store built at the western side of the boiler house.
 The design of the boiler house provided space for 13 boilers, although only 8 were installed.
 When working, the coal-fired boilers produced the steam that powered the pumping machines within the engine house.
 Water, drawn from the river at an intake constructed below the station, was forced through a pipeline up the steep incline to the reservoir, initially known as the high-level reservoir, where the water was gravity fed down a series of pipelines to Brisbane.